-The only thing I knew about Glastonbury is that the nearby village hosts Glastonbury festival, one of the most exclusive musical festivals in the world.
+The only thing I knew about Glastonbury is that the nearby village hosts the Glastonbury Festival, one of the most exclusive musical festivals in the world.
 But we were not there during festival days and just planned to see the town.
 I hazily remembered reading that this place was the mecca of paganism but wasn’t sure what exactly that meant.
-The moment we parked the car and stepped on a Glastonbury street, I could see this was going to be… a little strange.
+The moment we parked the car and stepped onto Glastonbury street, I could see this was going to be… a little strange.
 Sidewalks were full of people dressed like hippies, with flowing skirts, beads, long beards, and tunics.
-The storefronts displayed healing crystals priced at hundreds of pounds, chanting spells on yellow stained paper, and glass beakers of various herbs.
+The storefronts displayed healing crystals priced at hundreds of pounds, chanting spells on yellow-stained paper, and glass beakers of various herbs.
 Above this bizarre display of wares, I could see our very puzzled reflections in the shop window.

-I am a sceptic in general, but especially when it comes to an idea of healing crystals, miraculous prayer chants, and magic beans.
+I am a skeptic in general, but especially when it comes to the idea of healing crystals, miraculous prayer chants, and magic beans.
 I could not help but roll my eyes at both the useless things being sold, as well as the outrageous prices.

 “So… what else is there to see in this town?”
 I asked Victor, as a man dressed as a Druid passed us by.

-Next stop was the top of a high hump-shaped hill called Glastonbury Tor, a site of yet more unlikely legends.
+The next stop was the top of a high hump-shaped hill called Glastonbury Tor, a site of yet more unlikely legends.
 Believe it or not (and I certainly didn’t), this is yet another resting place of King Arthur!
-Apparently medieval monks believed that Glastonbury was the mysterious Avalon where King Arthur came to heal his wounds after his final battle and thus multiple legends have him buried all over Glastonbury.
+Apparently, medieval monks believed that Glastonbury was the mysterious Avalon where King Arthur came to heal his wounds after his final battle, and thus multiple legends have him buried all over Glastonbury.
 Tor is a conical hill, the slopes of which have deep roughly symmetrical terraces of unexplained origin.
 This famous landmark is topped with 14th-century roofless St Michael’s Tower and a steady stream of tourists and pagan worshipers climbing up and down.
 We enjoyed the view of the town from the top as much as we enjoyed people-watching.
-There was a couple of pagans meditating and sprawled next to them on a grass, a man was trying to get his inattentive dog to take a selfie with him.
+There were a couple of pagans meditating and sprawled next to them on grass, a man was trying to get his inattentive dog to take a selfie with him.